 For me this was probably the highlight of the sights.
 Muiderslot (“Slot” means “castle.”) is an absolutely stereotypical medieval castle, with a moat, a tower in each corner, and a drawbridge.

 I enjoyed wandering the rooms and towers inside, with the help of an audio guide explaining how the rooms were used.
 Many are at least partly furnished, and there are some remarkable period paintings on display as well.
-I’ll write a separate post about Muiderslot soon.
+You can read all about Muiderslot in this separate article.

 The ship we traveled on, the 72-meter-long De Nassau, has an interesting history.
 Built in 1910, it was originally a steam saloon boat carrying up to 1890 passengers on inland trips.
 It was sunk during the Second World War, but later it was repaired and turned into a tugboat, the steam engine replaced by two diesels.
 It was converted back to a passenger ship in 1969.